 During 2013, the Company commenced the process of assigning the in-country vessel management services for its four vessels operating in Brazil from a third-party provider to a wholly-owned subsidiary of the Company.
-As a result, this assignment may be interpreted by local authorities as a new importation of these vessels resulting in an importation assessment ranging from \$0.5 million.
-The Company disagrees with this interpretation.
-As of June 30, 2015, these potential duties have not been assessed or recorded in its financial statements.
+As a result, this assignment has been interpreted by local authorities as a new importation of these vessels resulting in an importation assessment ranging from \$0.5 million to \$3.5 million.
+The Company disagrees with this interpretation and related assessment.
+During the third quarter of 2015, the Brazilian court ruled in the Company's favor related to these claims and this decision has been appealed to a higher court.
+As of September 30, 2015, these potential importation duties have not been recorded in its financial statements.
 While the Company cannot estimate the amounts or timing of the resolution of this matter, the Company believes that the outcome will not have a material impact on its liquidity or financial position, but the ultimate resolution could have a material impact on its interim or annual results of operations.